 All roles to create and manage content in the ArcGIS Hub employee organization require the Creator user type.
 All roles to create and manage content in the ArcGIS Hub Premium community organization require the Hub Community Member user type or the Creator user type.
 Learn more about User types, role, and privileges for the community organization.

-A hub administrator is basically the default Administrator role that is part of any ArcGIS Online organization, or a custom role with the privileges outlined in the Quick actions section.
-A hub administrator has full administrative access to the primary ArcGIS Online organization (employee organization) used by internal staff to create and manage content with ArcGIS Hub.
-This default role includes the privileges to invite new members to the employee organization, assign member roles, create all types of content, including initiatives, core teams, and events, delete employee accounts and content, and enable open data and collaborative events.
+An administrator in Hub is basically the default Administrator role that is part of any organization, or a custom role with certain privileges.
+An administrator has full administrative access to the primary ArcGIS Online organization (employee organization) used by internal staff to create and manage content with Hub.

 Note:

-If your organization has a license to ArcGIS Hub Premium, a hub administrator must also have a community administrator account to access community accounts and content.
+If your organization has a license to ArcGIS Hub Premium, an administrator must also have a community administrator account to access community accounts and content.

 Assign roles and create custom roles